Best Practices for Protecting Against Cloud Ransomware

 Here are three cloud security best practices according to the biggest cloud providers in the industry:

-As your business moves workloads beyond your local (on-premises) network, you must manage and secure workload access across all the environments that host your resources and data.
+As your business moves workloads beyond your local (on-premises) network and into modern cloud hosting services, you must manage and secure workload access across all environments hosting your resources and data.
 To do that, Google Cloud advises organizations to take the following steps:

 When it comes to cloud ransomware attacks, Microsoft Azure recommends implementing the following prioritization order: